Mathematics & Statistics News

 Ann Cannon wins prestigious statistics education award!

 Ann Cannon was named the 2017 Mu Sigma Rho William D. Warde Statistics Education Award winner.
 She earns this latest honor from her excellence in classroom teaching in the statistics discipline and a lifetime devotion to statistics education.
 Congratulations Ann!
-Learn more
+Read more about her National Education Award.

 Congrats to Julia and Megan for winning the Cornell Math Club's puzzle hunt!